 - Receive Approval and Written Report

-You will also need to complete and/or provide the following:
+You may be asked to complete and/or provide documentation of the following:

 - Health screening for all adult applicants